 Support Groups for Intuitive Eating

 - Intuitive Eating Forum: Through Thick & Thin This is a community of Intuitive Eaters supporting one another.
 This forum has several sub-groups available to help support your Intuitive Eating journey, such as: Emotional Eating, Body Image, Success Stories and Community Events.
 Free.

 - Intuitive Eating Mommies Connect with other moms who are tired of the dieting treadmill and get support for Intuitive Eating.
 Free.

-- Intuitive Eating Support Group.
+- Intuitive Eating Community.
 Over 1200 members are in this Yahoo support group–their motto, “Never Diet Again”.
 Free.

 - Skills Training: Small Group Teleseminars and Workshops (fee)